 Detailed security logs can help companies record their employees’ actions to determine who is capable of adhering to strict protocols and who presents a security risk.

 Using a zero-trust policy is often best because it implies using the strictest authentication procedures for everyone who interacts with a company’s network.
 It can quickly and safely authenticate requests without compromising network protection and prevent abuse of trust or mishandling of sensitive data.

 No cybersecurity architecture is complete without encryption.
 Hiding data behind firewalls and scanning for malware isn’t enough to prevent a breach or data interception.

 Encryption is crucial for safeguarding data while in transit or after it reaches its destination.
 Only the intended recipient can decipher messages and data packets when done correctly.
 Even if cybercriminals intercepted the data, they would have a laborious job trying to unscramble the information without the correct decryption key.

 It’s Never Too Early to Invest in Cybersecurity

 A good cybersecurity strategy is one of the best long-term investments business owners can make for their companies.
 Online threats are increasing as more processes and operations move into the digital space.

 The situation is even direr after considering how many companies have started creating partial or completely remote or hybrid workplaces.
 Protecting devices and entire networks is increasingly difficult.
 The faster you can protect them, the better.

 Working with experienced cybersecurity service providers can help you catch up on your digital network security needs.
-If you’re based in Cincinnati, Columbus, Dayton, or Mansfield, contact the Modern Office Methods Optimized IT department for more information and assistance.
+If you’re based in Cincinnati, Columbus, Dayton, or Mansfield, contact OIT for more information and assistance.